When "It Works" Is Not Good Enough • Live Workshops

 What happens in a for loop?
 There’s a lot more than you see on the surface.
 And if you’re using too many for loops in your code, maybe you’re missing out on some more Pythonic iteration options.

-In the second workshop, you’ll finally get to grips with the difference between iterable and iterator.
+In this workshop, you’ll finally get to grips with the difference between iterable and iterator.
 You’ll master the Iterator Protocol and you’ll see how there’s always an iterator somewhere behind every iteration.
 And you know lots of weird iteration patterns, often consisting of nested for loops?
 You probably don’t need them.
 Python has special iteration tools hidden in the standard module, including the itertools treasure trove.

 When you learn object-oriented programming, you learn about inheritance.
 And that’s cool.
 But when should you use inheritance?
 Are there alternatives?
 [Spoiler alert: yes, there are]

-The third and final workshop explores inheritance, yes, but also composition.
+The workshop explores inheritance, yes, but also composition.
 We’ll explore examples to understand when to use one or when to use the other (or when to use both).
 This discussion will lead us to some key design principles and how abstract base classes can help.
 But what if you don’t want to use inheritance?
 ABCs can’t help, but protocols (the typing.Protocol one) can step in to give you a duck typing-friendly way to organise your code.

 The workshops are on Zoom but I won’t use the webinar format–that’s too ‘one-way’ for my liking.
 Instead, I’ll run them in a standard Zoom meeting where you can jump in and ask questions at any time.
 It’s friendlier that way!